aczekajski/iitc-plugin-mininomaly/README.md

 ### Requirements
 Required tampermonkey plugins are IITC and Bookmarks plugin.
 Having more plugins than necessary is not advised since it may slow down or interfere with the Mininomaly plugin.

+Optional: "empty" Telegram bot to send measurements info to given chat.
+Without bot config, measurements info will be logged to console only and therefore disappear after every iitc refresh.

 ### Configuration
 ```js
 plugin.miniNomalyPlugin.configureMininomaly(